Chapter One: Spoils of War

-Perhaps he was nervous... or just shy?
-Kurenai said he was quiet...
+Perhaps he was nervous or shy?
+Kurenai had said he was quiet...

 It certainly wasn't a matter of disapproval, however.
-Despite him nobly trying prove otherwise, with his reserved and guarded facade, she could see well enough that he was pleased with what he saw.
-Again, a man's interest in her was something she had learned early in her life to identify, and she saw it in the way his eyes took her in with undeniable intrigue.
+Despite him nobly trying prove otherwise, with his reserved and guarded facade, she could see well enough that she put him on edge.

-"My lord?" she whispered, having had enough with the silence and his ridiculous staring.
+"My lord?" she whispered, having had enough with the silence and the ridiculous staring.